shehreendheda/katacoda-scenarios/rumcwv/step7.md

 Up to this point, you’ve been able to both track and verify the optimization of the Storedog app’s Core Web Vital scores.
 However, the goal for maintaining this process should not result in having to periodically audit an app manually –– rather, the relevant stakeholders of the app should be alerted automatically if the scores and/or progress indicators they care about fall into an unacceptable range.
 This is what alert monitoring does for you, and is the next logical step in maintaining a valuable UX for your web app over time.

-Let’s set an alert for ...
+Let’s set up an alert to monitor the LCP of the Storedog app.

 1. Return to the [Performance Overview Dashboard](link).